Duration: Permanent, Full Time

 - Manage a varied and complex caseload with input from your team members on medical, psychological, physical, and financial issues

-- Actively listen and clearly explain detailed and complex information verbally and in writing
+- Actively listen, motivate, and clearly explain detailed and complex information verbally and in writing

 - An undergraduate (bachelor's) degree